R2Northstar/NorthstarWiki/docs/helping.md

 The Northstar Discord server also has a couple custom bots in it.
 These are:

-Birb and Holo's bot [Northstar Servers](https://github.com/hummusbird/northstar-bot), which allows you to run commands like `.status` and see how many people are online on Northstar currently, and things such as `.search region aus`, which would search servers with the region Australia.
+birb and H0L0's bot [Northstar Servers](https://github.com/hummusbird/northstar-bot), which allows you to run commands like `.status` and see how many people are online on Northstar currently, and things such as `.search region aus`, which would search servers with the region Australia.
 You can check the repo for more info.

 Cyn's bot [Spectre](https://github.com/CooldudePUGS/Spectre) automatically replies to specific error messages, which you can see a list of [here](https://github.com/CooldudePUGS/Spectre/wiki/Replies), as well as SOME automatic log parsing.